Żychlin: World War II

 During World War II, the town suffered great losses, mainly among the civilian population - almost 40% of the town's population.
-During the war September campaign, there were field hospitals in the town and in the Dobrzelin village, often bombarded by German air force.
+During the war invasion of Poland, there were field hospitals in the town and in the Dobrzelin village, often bombarded by German air force.
 Numerous Polish soldiers are buried in the military quarters at the local parish cemetery and the parish cemetery in the village of Śleszyn and the military cemetery in Dobrzelin.

-In the eve of World War II population of Żychlin reached 6,000 people, of whom 3,500 were Jewish, the rest Polish and German.
 In 1939 it was annexed by Nazi Germany to Wartheland.
 German beatings and harassment of Jews began when the Germans arrived in September 1939.
 The Germans confiscated Jewish business and property and Polish farms and houses and turned them over to ethnic Germans who had been resettled in the town in accordance with the Lebensraum policy.
 Jews were brought to Żychlin from surrounding areas.
 In April 1940, the Germans arrested both Polish Christian and Jewish members of the intelligentsia, especially teachers, and sent them to concentration camps.
 In June and July 1940, Germans expelled 430 Poles from the town center, and their homes were handed over to German colonists, and in August 1940 further 90 Poles, owners of shops and workshops with entire families, were expelled.
-Expelled Poles were initially held in a transit camp in Łódź for three weeks, and then people aged 15-24 were deported to forced labour in Germany, and the rest were deported to the General Government.
+Expelled Poles were initially held in a transit camp in Łódź for three weeks, and then people aged 15–24 were deported to forced labour in Germany, and the rest were deported to the General Government.
 Later in 1940, Jews were moved to an overcrowded ghetto where many of the inhabitants had no means of support.
 In late 1941, hundreds of Jewish workers were sent to labor camps in the Poznań area.
 In 1942, murders of Jews began in large scale through public executions in the ghetto and at the Jewish cemetery.
 In March 1942, the remaining 3,200 Jews were rounded up, beaten and robbed, and taken to the Chełmno extermination camp where they were immediately murdered.
 Perhaps 25-50 of Żychlin's Jews survived, most were those who had been sent away to labor camps, those who had fled to the Soviet Union, and some who hid.